Introduction: Envy as the Root of Relational Decay

 Insecurity and Self-Consuming Desire

-The relentless pain experienced by the envious character clearly increases through the mechanisms of comparison and obsession, echoing modern insights into psychological torment.
+The relentless pain of the envious character increases clearly.
+This happens through the mechanisms of comparison and obsession.
+It echoes modern insights into psychological torment.
 Furthermore, Dunbar’s sophisticated depiction strongly suggests an acute awareness of internal, mental conflict and distortion within the sinner.
 Conversely, the emotional core of envy tragically exposes the individual’s failure to appreciate what they have received as divine blessings.
 Consequently, envy feeds entirely on illusion, not objective truth or reality.
 Moreover, the envious gaze reflects a deep, fundamental insecurity rather than a genuine form of malicious strength or power.
 Additionally, Dunbar’s carefully chosen imagery directly links this emotional imbalance with inevitable moral decay and spiritual downfall.
 Therefore, the poet illustrates how unchecked, restless emotion transforms effortlessly into profound moral failure.
 Thus, his portrayal remains timeless because it exposes the universal nature of human jealousy and its destructive, self-punishing effects.

 II.
 Satire, Structure, and Theological Context